techxpert1/IDFetcherBot/README.md

 To install the bot:

-Click the green Code button (above) and select Download ZIP
+Download the latest release from the releases tab.

-Extract the downloaded folder to your desktop or a known location
+Put the file in a known location

 This bot requires Python 3.9 or later and discord.py v2.x.
 You can install the required discord libraries using pip after you install Python: